XIP-1

 What are XIPs?

-Infinex Improvement Proposals (XIPs) are a fundamental component of the Infinex ecosystem, serving as a framework for suggesting and discussing changes, improvements, and updates to the Infinex system in a decentralized fashion.
+Infinex Improvement Proposals (XIPs) are the primary mechanism for suggesting new features, collecting community input on an issue, documenting design decisions for changes to Infinex, and making adjustments to the Infinex system in a decentralized fashion.
 These proposals are an adaption from Ethereum Improvement Proposals (EIPs) and provide a structured way for the Infinex community to collaborate and contribute to the development and evolution of Infinex.

 XIP Rationale